markomanninen/srrd-builder/work/docs/RESEARCH_LIFECYCLE_PERSISTENCE_PLAN.md

 - 📋 **NEXT**: User testing and feedback integration
 - 📋 **NEXT**: Advanced AI-powered research guidance

-**CURRENT STATUS**: Research lifecycle persistence implementation is PRODUCTION READY with complete database infrastructure, 28 operational tools, comprehensive test coverage, and end-to-end workflow validation.
+**CURRENT STATUS**: Research lifecycle persistence implementation is IN COMPREHENSIVE BETA TESTING with complete database infrastructure, 28 operational tools, comprehensive test coverage, and end-to-end workflow validation.

 This comprehensive plan will transform SRRD-Builder from a collection of isolated tools into a sophisticated research lifecycle management system with complete persistence, intelligent guidance, and true research continuity.